Advocacy Tools

 If you’re new at advocacy, start with our Advocacy FAQs.
 This handout answers questions about what you need to know to become an advocate and how to contact your legislators.

-For essential information on how to talk with your legislators, download Communicating with Your Legislators: A Handy Primer.
-This handout is a comprehensive one-pager that explains what to do before, during, and after your visit with your legislator.
+For essential information on the Virginia General Assembly and how to talk with your legislators, visit Citizens guide to the General Assembly, created by Virginia Public Access Project.
+This website is a comprehensive guide that explains what to do before, during, and after your visit with your legislator.

 State Resources